isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1830.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription with a one-time set-up fee
+$459,200.00

 ### Support Level
-Up to 30% for SMEs <br>
+Up to % for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-N.A.
+Active

 ### Contact Information
-Company Name: VERMEG INTERNATIONAL SINGAPORE PTE.LIMITED<br>Web URL: www.vermeg.com<br>Contact Hotline: 6720 1012<br>Contact Email: info@vermeg.com<br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.